matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ### Terms Acceptance in the API

+Before any requests are made to an Identity Server or Integration Manager, the client must use the `GET $prefix/terms` endpoint to fetch the set of documents that the user must agree to in order to use the service.

+It then cross-references this set of documents against the `m.accepted_terms` account data and presents to the user any documents that they have not already agreed to, along with UI for them to indicate their agreement.
+Once the user has indicated their agreement, it adds these URLs to `m.accepted_terms` account data.
+Once this has succeeded, then, and only then, must the client perform OpenID authentication, getting a token from the Homeserver and submitting this to the service using the `register` endpoint.

+Having done this, if the user agreed to any new documents, it performs a `POST
+$prefix/terms` request to signal to the server the set of documents that the user has agreed to.

 Any request to any endpoint in the IM API, and the `_matrix/identity/v2/` namespace of the IS API, with the exception of `/_matrix/identity/v2` itself, may return: